How to Have $1 Million By The Time You Retire

 Transcript

+Get started today.
 If you take only one thing away from today's episode, Money Rehabbers, let it be this.

-In my not-so-humble opinion, Public is the best brokerage for investing in bonds, stocks, ETFs, options, and even crypto.
+In my not so humble opinion, Public is the best brokerage for investing in bonds, stocks, ETFs, options, and even crypto.

-You can try it out for yourself and see why I love it so much at public.com/slash money rehab.
+You can try it out for yourself and see why I love it so much at public.com slash money rehab.
+Public is legit the only platform I use to buy bonds.

+Before Public, I used to buy government bonds the hard way.
 Slow websites, confusing interfaces, website designs straight out of the early 2000s.

 Just picture where fun goes to die.
+That was it.

 And then I found Public about five years ago, and I have not looked back.
+I can now finally buy bonds without wanting wanting to rip my hair out.

 Public makes it so easy to buy bonds, whether you're into treasuries or corporate bonds.
+You can browse thousands of options right from your phone.

-But like I said, Public isn't just all about bonds.
+But, like I said, Public isn't just all about bonds.

 You can also find stocks and ETFs, and they offer a high-yield cash account with a 4.1% APY, which is higher than the national average.
+They even have retirement accounts.

-You can now open a traditional or Roth IRA or both right on public.
+You can now open a traditional or Roth IRA or both right on Public.
+So, your future self covered.

 And for a limited time, you can earn a 1% match on all your IRA deposits, IRA transfers, and 401k rollovers.